yokodotcool/yokodotcool.github.io/_posts/2020-05-17-cancelled-wedding.md

 ![A sketch titled “Kevin outfits.”
 There are four drawings of Kevin wearing various outfits and doing various activities: “Skin suit” Kevin with a kendama; “Fly boyscout” Kevin with devil sticks; “Chill fisherman” Kevin with a Rubik’s cube; and “Slimfit astronaut” Kevin with an ukulele.](/assets/images/2020-05-17-wedding-materials-sketches-2.jpg)

-Also, some comics about us and our lives.
-One day I’m going to write a separate post and have these be bigger images so you can actually read them:
+We also wanted to include some comics about us and our lives—some of them we’d made a while back, some were meant to be new for the zine.
+One day I’m going to write a separate post and have these be bigger images so you can actually read them (and I’ll actually write the alt texts):

 <figure>
 	<img src="/assets/images/2020-05-17-wedding-materials-comics-1.jpg" alt="Two comics, squished together so they’re hard to read.
 The first comic is about how we like to do random things to “immortalize” a day aka make it a day we never forget.
 The second is about how I’m disciplined about waking up on time on weekdays, and it’s the complete opposite on the weekends." />